luana00gomes/Motor-a-combustao-interna-de-dois-tempos/README.md

 # Motor-a-combustao-interna-de-dois-tempos
 Este trabalho estudou o valor de convergência da velocidade angular de um motor a combustão interna de dois tempos simplificado, descrito por um sistema de EDOs.
 Para tanto, foram aplicados os métodos numéricos de Euler, Heun, Runge-Kutta de quarta ordem e Runge-Kutta-Fehlberg e analisou-se a resposta segundo a quantidade de passos e o valor do passo h, buscando também, qualificar os métodos segundo a precisão.
 Por fim, todos os métodos se mostraram eficazes para solucionar o problema proposto.

+# Numerical Methods applied to the solution of a two-strokes internal combustion engine
+This work studied the convergence value of the angular speed of a simplified two-stroke internal combustion engine, described by an ODE system.
+For that, the numerical methods of Euler, Heun, Runge-Kutta of fourth order and Runge-Kutta-Fehlberg were applied and the response was analyzed according to the number of steps and the value of step h, also seeking to qualify the methods according to the accuracy.
+Finally, all methods proved to be effective in solving the proposed problem.